-This free sewing pattern is for a classic deerstalker hat, also known as the Sherlock Holmes hat.
-It features brims at both the front and back, along with ear flaps on each side that can be tied up or worn down for extra warmth.
+This is a sewing pattern for a deerstalker hat, also known as a Holmes hat.
+It has brims on both the front and back.

-* If the fabric is thin, apply fusible interfacing to the lining.
+* If the fabric is thin, attach fusible interfacing to the lining.

 * After topstitching, trim off any extra seam allowance.

-(1) Sew two top pieces together, press the seam allowance open, and topstitch.
+(1) Sew two top pieces together, press the seam allowance open, and sew topstitching along the seam.

-(2) Sew another top piece to the part from (1), press the seam allowance open, and topstitch.
+(2) Sew one more top piece to the joined part from (1), press the seam allowance open, and topstitch.

 (3) Repeat steps (1) and (2) with the remaining three top pieces to make a half-circle part.